Ferretelic/GoogleMapsRecommender/README.md

 For a larger dataset like `Asian`, it would require huge GPU memory (32GB) and long training time (10 hours).
 Therefore, it is recommended to specify your domain very specific or choose only states you are interested.

 * `min_num_reviews` is how many reviews you want all users and businesses to have.
-If you use larger value, then you can get dense interecations but smaller user and business size.
+If you use larger value, then you can get dense interactions but smaller user and business size.
 If you use small value, then you would get sparse interactions and larger user and business size.
 * `min_rating` is how you define positive interaction.
 * `category` is the name of category (every directory would be named after this).
-* `category_list` (optional) is a list of category keyword for filtering businesses.
+* `category_list` (optional) is a list of category keywords for filtering businesses.
 If you do not specify this, only `category` would be used for filtering.
-* `states` (optional) is a list of states you want to filter dataset.
+* `states` (optional) is a list of states you want to filter the dataset.
 If you do not specify this value, then all states would be added to your dataset.

 Then you can create your custom dataset with following command:
 ``` bash